delftswa2017/desosa2017/mockito/chapter.md

 Since Mockito moved to Github circa 2012, the team wanted to automate the release process.
 At that time, the build script was based on Ant, after the repository migration the build script was progressively migrated to Gradle.
 At 2014 one core developer started to experiment continuous delivery of Mockito.

-From the first version 0.9 released in 2008 to the latest version 2.7.18 released on 2017-03-18, Mockito has been added many features.
+From the first version 0.9 released in 2008 to the latest version 2.7.18 released on 2017-03-18, Mockito has many releases and has been added lots of features.
-In Figure 6, we highlight some important versions as example of the evolution.
+In Figure 6, we just highlight some important versions as example of the evolution of Mockito.
+The versions chosen are either some versions (or release candidates) with significant new features or the turning point bewtween two main versions, for instance, version 2.1.0 is a turning point from Mockito 1 to Mockito 2.
+Version 1.0 is the very beginning of Mockito 1, and after the improvements of every latter version till version 1.9.5 rc-1, Mockito 1 growed with a large number of features and functions.
+At this point, a brand new version of Mockito was needed, and indeed version 2.1.0 (Mockito 2) was released after that.
+During the period of Mockito 2.x, Mockito is using a continuous delivery model.
+That's why sometimes only small fixes are found at every version in Mockito 2.x period.
 The evolution also indicates that the framework is well developed and has a lot of features.
 However, bug fixes and new features are still added, and the Mockito team is preparing for Mockito 3.